CubeyTheCube/scratchclient/README.md

 print(connection.get_cloud_variable("other variable"))
 ```

-Documentation is on the way.
+Documentation is available at <https://cubeythecube.github.io/scratchclient>.

-All bugs should be reported to the [github repository](https://github.com/CubeyTheCube/scratchclient) or my [Scratch profile](https://scratch.mit.edu/users/Raihan142857/).
+All bugs should be reported to the [github repository](https://github.com/CubeyTheCube/scratchclient/issues).
+If you need help or guideance, check out the [forum topic](https://scratch.mit.edu/discuss/topic/506810).